elastic/DaC-Reference/docs/faq.md

  <img src="_static/rule_update_example.gif"  alt="Import Rules --overwrite Example" id="figure4"/>

+**Q11**: I want to fork the Detection Rules repo in Github, but I want to keep my fork private.
+What is the best way to do that?

+**A11**: Github's recommended process for this is to create a mirror of the repo which can be private instead of directly forking it via [this guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).

-**Q11**: When using custom schemas, do I have to declare all fields or only those that are not part of the ecs?
+**Q12**: When using custom schemas, do I have to declare all fields or only those that are not part of the ecs?

-**A11**: You do not have to declare all the fields, just the ones not part of the ecs.
+**A12**: You do not have to declare all the fields, just the ones not part of the ecs.

 Custom Schema fields are treated as additional non-ecs fields, in effect this means your custom schema(s) values are added as additional available options that should be considered as valid.
 Here is an example that might be useful.